 Many who prefer vaporizing their cannabis are finding they favor even lower humidity levels, such as the 54%.
 Personal preference can also dictate your ideal RH “sweet spot,” with elements like plant density and personal taste being the deciding factors.

 If you want the best possible cure, you need to store cannabis in an environment with stable RH within the ideal range.
 The ambient humidity isn’t much of a concern.
-Boveda responds to conditions inside the container, absorbing or releasing moisture to maintain the ideal 62% inside.
+Boveda cannabis humidity packs respond to conditions inside the container, absorbing or releasing moisture to maintain the ideal 62% inside.

 From there, your major concerns are temperature and light.
 Boveda adjusts the humidity based on temperature changes, but cannabis should always be kept away from high temperatures to avoid decarboxylation or activating the precious cannabinoids.
 And as widely recommended throughout the cannabis industry, always store you cannabis in a cool dark place.